Psychology Associate Degree Online

-Guide to programs offering an Associate Degree in Psychology
+How to Get an Online Associate’s Degree in Psychology

-Psychologists study people; how they think, how they relate to others, how they deal with stress, and what causes them to act the way they do.
-It's a fascinating field of study, especially if you're interested in all that stuff already.
+If you are a good listener and enjoy life coaching or giving people advice, you may just be a psychologist in the making.
+Psychologists study and analyze people; how they think, how they relate to others, how they deal with stress, and what causes them to act the way they do.
+It can be a very interesting and rewarding field of study, especially if you are already into all that stuff.

 - Behavioral Psychology